 For additional graduate awards, visit the York Financial Assistance section of the Faculty of Graduate Studies website.
 You can also see a listing of external awards elsewhere on this site.

 The York University Automatic Entrance Scholarships are awarded to secondary school students applying to a direct-entry undergraduate program who are Canadian citizens, permanent residents or protected persons and have completed their secondary school diploma with high academic standing.
-Scholarship values are as follows: 95% and higher = $3,500; 90 - 94.9% = $2,000; 85% - 89.9% = $1,000; and 80% - 84.9% = $500.
-This scholarship is renewable for students admitted with a final average of 95%+ only.
-A conditional scholarship offer will be made at the time of admission.
-The final scholarship amount will be determined when final grades are received.
-Students applying to the collaborative nursing program are not eligible for this entrance scholarship.
+Scholarship values are as follows: 95% and higher = $4000; 90 - 94.9% = $2500; 85% - 89.9% = $1500; and 80% - 84.9% = $1000.

 No application is required.
 Students will be considered based on their final admissions average (final grades including prerequisites).
-Recipients at 95%+, must maintain a minimum 8.00 sessional grade point average and enrol in a minimum of 24 credits each year taken during the entire academic year (previous summer and fall/winter sessions) to be eligible for renewal.
+In order to renew, recipients must maintain a minimum 8.00 sessional grade point average and enrol in a minimum of 24 credits each year taken during the entire academic year (previous summer and fall/winter sessions) to be eligible for renewal.
 It should be noted that the gpa calculation for renewal will be based on all credits completed during the applicable period.
-Recipients at 95%+ who are students with disabilities may renew this scholarship by maintaining a min 8.00 GPA over a minimum 40% course load (6 credits per term).
+Recipients who are students with disabilities may renew this scholarship by maintaining a min 8.00 GPA over a minimum 40% course load (6 credits per term).
 Students must self-identify and show proof of disability at the first time of renewal.
-Once lost, this scholarship cannot be regained.
+For students starting at York in January, the student must maintain a min of 8.0 GPA over a min of 12 credits during the winter term to be eligible to renew the following September.

 How to Interpret the Awards Search Results